 The demos are usually packed.
 Come visit my shop at the 2019 Crawl.

-With all the research projects at UBC, maybe that’s why a Crawl organizer called me Mad Scientist in 2018 when she saw me with my Bicycle Powered Pipe Organ creation.
+With all the research projects at UBC, I wasn’t surprised that a Culture Crawl organizer called me Mad Scientist in 2018 when she saw me with my Bicycle Powered Pipe Organ creation.

 For me, it’s all a treat.